sroze/fossil/README.md

 ### Stream events

-Fossil exposes a SSE ([Server Sent Event](https://en.wikipedia.org/wiki/Server-sent_events)) endpoint allowing you to stream events matching a specific topic:
+Fossil exposes a SSE ([Server Sent Event](https://en.wikipedia.org/wiki/Server-sent_events)) endpoint allowing you to stream events matching one or multiple streams:

 ```
-curl -N --http2 -H "Accept: text/event-stream"  http://localhost:8080/stream?matcher=%2Fvisits%2F%2A -vvv
+curl -N --http2 -H "Accept: text/event-stream"  http://localhost:8080/sse?stream=aggregate%2F%7Bid%7D -vvv
 ```

+The `stream` query parameter is a stream template.
+The format is the one of the [URI template](https://tools.ietf.org/html/rfc6570) defined by the W3C spec.
+For example, if you want to get all the events for the streams `foo/1`, `foo/2`, etc... you can use the stream template `foo/{x}`.

-**Important note:** this will return all the events matching the `matcher`(s) that have been stored in Fossil so far, so please be aware of the potential amount of events.
+**Note:** as Fossil is an event store, this will also return all the previously stored events matching the `stream` template(s) so please be aware of the potential amount of events.
+Fossil works well with millions of events so mostly worry about the consumer side.

 #### Only get events from a certain point in time